 Whether you suspect that your account or site has been hacked or want to prevent it, read on to find out about:

 Why did it happen?

-The most popular reasons are:
+The most common reasons are:

 What to do if a profile or site is hacked?

-Check all devices from which you worked for any viruses
+Checking your devices for any viruses

-Check the browser for any suspicious extensions
+Checking your browser for any suspicious extensions

 Restoring the website using a backup from a date when it was working perfectly fine and then updating all of your plugins, theme, and CMS itself.
 Optionally, you can download your website files and check them with an antivirus application.